-St Bartholomew’s, Burnley, has a set of clear expectations of inclusion and respect towards LGBTI+ people, their families and friends, offering guidance and support from clergy and others offering pastoral and spiritual care.
+St Bartholomew’s, Burnley, has a set of clear expectations of inclusion and respect towards LGBTIQA+ people, their families and friends, offering guidance and support from clergy and others offering pastoral and spiritual care.

 St Bartholomew’s, Burnley, is a space where any individual can be confident that their lived experience is listened to in strict confidence and with compassion and respect, and that there is appropriate pastoral and spiritual care available when required.